 To accompany our lecture series Freer House has researched and put together several small scale exhibitions on a variety of topics related to Freer's life, his home, and the Merrill-Palmer School.
 Please click on the exhibit titles below to view or download a PDF version of the exhibit.

-This exhibit details the Freer House's vibrant and unique history as home to the donor of the first national art gallery, Charles Lang Freer and details his life as a Detroit business man and art collector.
-It also explore the life of the house as home to Merrill Palmer Institute, renowned for its work in child development beggining in the 1920s and it's the current roleas Wayne State's Merrill-Palmer Skillman Institute for Child & Family Development.
+This exhibit presents the vibrant and unique history of the Freer House, home of businessman and art collector Charles Lang Freer, who founded America's first national art museum, the Freer Gallery, Smitsonian Institution.
+It also details the life of the house as headquarters to the Merrill Palmer Institute, renowned for its work in child development beginning in the 1920s.
+The exhibit ends with the house's current role as Wayne State's Merrill-Palmer Skillman Institute for Child & Family Development.

-Using images provided by the Freer Gallery of Art, a Smithsonian Institution, historic photographs from local archives, and primary research by local historians and international scholars, this is the first exhibit to tell the remarkable story of Charles Lang Freer's 1895 trip to India as well as the fascinating story of Swami Vivekananda's 1893 visit to Detroit, including his visit to the Freer House.
+Using images provided by the Freer Gallery of Art, Smithsonian Institution, historic photographs from local archives, and primary research by local historians and international scholars, this exhibit tells the remarkable story of Charles Lang Freer's hosting of Swami Vivekananda at his Detroit home in 1894 and Freer's 1895 trip to India.

-Highlighting Freer's many points of contact with Japan, this exhibit tells the unique story of Freer's travels in Japan, the friendships he formed with Japanese collectors and dealers, and the Japanese men and women he hosted at his home in Detroit.
-Freer and Japan not only details Freer's interest in Japanese art but the unique relationship he fostered between Detroit and Japan.
+Highlighting Freer's many points of contact with Japan, this exhibit tells the unique story of Freer's travels in that country, the friendships he formed with collectors and dealers, and the visitors from Japan that he hosted at his home in Detroit.
+The exhibit details Freer's profound interest in Japanese art and the special cross-cultural relationships he formed between the United States and Japan.